ansys/grantami-bomanalytics/doc/source/contributing.rst

 Minor Release Steps
 ~~~~~~~~~~~~~~~~~~~
 Minor releases are feature and bug releases that improve the
-functionality and stability of ``PyMAPDL``.
-Before a minor release is
+functionality and stability of ``pyansys-granta-compliance``.
-created the following will occur:
+Before a minor release is created the following will occur:

 1. Create a new branch from the ``main`` branch with name
     ``release/MAJOR.MINOR`` (e.g. `release/0.2`).